What users say

 the Folder Options dialog (available from Tools | Folder Options in Windows Explorer).

-On Linux, you need to remove the file ~/.WritersCafe2, and optionally, the application data folder ~/.WritersCafe2Data.
+On Linux, you need to remove the file ~/.config/writerscafe2/WritersCafe2, and optionally, the application data folder ~/.WritersCafe2Data.

 On Mac OS X, you need to remove the file /Users/<your user name>/Library/Preferences/WritersCafe2 Preferences.